Canton, Cardiff: Transport

 Cowbridge Road East links the area with Culverhouse Cross, Ely, Caerau, Cardiff and Fairwater to the west and the city centre to the east.

 Canton is served by Waun-Gron Park railway station in the west and Ninian Park railway station in south which are both on the Cardiff City Line between Central and Radyr railway stations.

 Cardiff Canton TMD is home to the main depot of Transport for Wales.

 Welsh language

+According to the 2021 Census, 3,729 or 24.0% of Canton residents (over 3 years old) could speak Welsh.
+This represented an increase from the 2011 census, which recorded 2,625 Welsh speakers (19.1%).
+The number and proportion of Welsh speakers had also risen from the 2001 census, when 1,964 residents (15.6%) reported being able to speak Welsh.

+Canton has two Welsh-medium primary schools, Ysgol Gymraeg Pwll Coch and Ysgol Gymraeg Treganna.
+In 2024, 24.6% of pupils at Pwll Coch were reported to speak Welsh at home.
+In November 2025, 50.1% of pupils at Treganna came from Welsh-speaking households.

-In the 2011 census it was recorded that 2,625 or 19.1% of Canton residents (over 3 years old) could speak Welsh.
-This was an increase on the figures for the 2001 census, which were 1,964 and 15.6%.
-Canton has two Welsh-medium primary schools, Ysgol Gymraeg Pwll Coch and Ysgol Gymraeg Treganna, and one Welsh-language place of worship: Salem (Presbyterian Church of Wales) on Market Road (founded 1856, current building built in 1910).
+It has one Welsh-language place of worship: Salem (Presbyterian Church of Wales) on Market Road (founded 1856, current building built in 1910).
 The current Cardiff Chinese Christian Church on Llandaff Road was originally a Welsh-language Baptist chapel (opened 1853), but the language of the services was changed to English in the late nineteenth century.